core-wg/href/draft-ietf-core-href.md

        values of the `host-name` elements joined by dots.

-       If the `host` component of »cri« is a `host-ip`, check whether the IP address given represents the request's destination IP address (and, if present, zone-id).
+       If the `host` component of »cri« is a `host-ip`, check whether the IP address given represents the request's destination IP address (and the zone-ids of both addresses also match by being absent or by pointing to the same interface).
-       Only if it does not, include a Uri-Host Option, and let that option's value be the text value of the URI representation of the IP address, as derived in {{host-ip-to-uri}}.
+       Only if it does not, include a Uri-Host Option, and let that option's value be the text value of the URI representation of the IP address, as derived in {{host-ip-to-uri}} (note that zone-ids are never present in Uri-Host Options).

    5. If the `port` subcomponent in a »cri« is not absent, then let »port« be that subcomponent's unsigned integer value; otherwise, let »port« be